bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * When using the `-idn` option, your custom CSS settings are backed up (in the event you want to revert back to the official dashboard -- see last bullet point), and the W0CHP dashboard uses the standard Pi-Star colors.
-  This means that if you want your previous custom CSS applied the W0CHP dashboard, you will need to manually customize your colors; You can reference the color values you had previously used, by viewing the backup file of your custom CSS...
+  This means that if you want your previous custom CSS applied to the W0CHP dashboard, you will need to manually customize your colors; You can reference the color values you had previously used, by viewing the backup file of your custom CSS...